 Art, Antique and Gift Stores

-Innkeeper Kevin Adams is a nationally recognized artist and his paintings are on display in the Inn and across the street in his Studio.
 R.H.
 Ballard Art, Rug & Home is a "destination shop" not to be missed.
 There are many other fine retailers in the area, including in the historic downtown districts of Front Royal, Culpeper and Warrenton.
-The Town of Washington features several art galleries, and the famous gift shops at the Inn at Little Washington, all within a block or two of the Gay Street Inn.
+The town of Washington features several art galleries, and the famous gift shops at the Inn at Little Washington, all within a block or two of the Gay Street Inn.
 A few of our other local favorites:

 Horseback Riding & Bicycle Riding